 Both the “Great One” and “Mr. Hockey” had multiple memories on Nov.
-2. Plus, there were plenty of monumental wins, personal milestones reached, and even a handful of big trades made on this date in National Hockey League history.
+2. Plus, there were plenty of monumental wins, personal milestones reached, and even a handful of big trades made on this date in NHL history.
 The THW time machine is fired up and ready to take us back through the decades to relive all the best this date has given us.

 Gretzky Comes to Edmonton

 The Edmonton Oilers changed the future of their franchise on Nov.
 2, 1978, when they acquired Wayne Gretzky.
 While still in the World Hockey Association (WHA), the Oilers purchased the contracts of Gretzky, goaltender Eddie Mio and forward Peter Driscoll from the Indianapolis Racers, who were having major financial struggles at the time.

 Gretzky finished his one and only WHA season with 46 goals and 110 points.
 He and the Oilers were one of four teams to merge with the NHL in 1979 when the league folded.
 Edmonton made a wise move and protected Gretzky from the dispersal draft, and they eventually built a dynasty around him.

 Five years later, on Nov.
 2, 1983, Gretzky had one of his many big nights for the Oilers as he scored twice and added three assists in an 11-3 win against the visiting Washington Capitals.